 Argument Туре Description field_name value String Required.
 Specifies the local user profile field to set.
-Fields and possible values are: Any field : Clear any field by entering a hyphen character (-). uid : The user's numeric identifier. gid : The user's primary group numeric identifier. shell : The local user's default shell on the local computer.
-Possible values are: /bin/bash, /bin/csh, /bin/csh, /bin/ksh, /bin/tcsh, %. home : The local user's default home directory on the local computer. gecos : General information about the local user account. profileflag : The value of the user's profile flag as set in the user object in the zone.
+Fields and possible values are: Any field: Clear any field by entering a hyphen character (-). uid: The user's numeric identifier. gid: The user's primary group numeric identifier. shell: The local user's default shell on the local computer.
+Possible values are: /bin/bash, /bin/csh, /bin/csh, /bin/csh, /bin/csh, /bin/csh, /bin/csh, %. home: The local user's default home directory on the local computer. gecos: General information about the local user account. profileflag: The value of the user's profile flag as set in the user object in the zone.
 For the user to be managed by the agent, the profile flag must be set to 1, 2, or 3.
 If set to 1, the user profile is enabled.
 If the user profile is complete, the profile flag is set to 1, and the user is assigned a visible role, the profile will be installed or updated in /etc/passwd at the next local account refresh interval.
 If set to 2, the user profile is disabled.
-If the user profile is complete, the profile flag is set to 2, and the user is assigned a visible role, the profile will be installed or updated in /etc/passwd at the next local account refresh interval.
+If the user profile will be installed or updated in /etc/passwd at the next local account refresh interval.
 However, the password field in /etc/passwd will be set to !!, and the user will not be able to log into the local computer.
-This state results in what is typically called a "locked account."
-If set to 3, the user profile is removed from /etc/passwd at the next local account refresh interval.
+This state results in what is typically called a "locked account:" If set to 3, the user profile is removed from /etc/passwd at the next local account refresh interval.